TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

 To exercise any of your rights, please send an email to privacy@endurance.com or visit our Privacy Center .

-Residents of the European Union and California have additional rights.
+Users located in Brazil, the European Union and California have additional rights.
 Click here to learn more.

-In addition to the rights above, residents of the European Union and California have further rights which are detailed below.
+In addition to the rights above, Users located in Brazil,  residents of the European Union and California have further rights which are detailed below.
 Please note that some rights only apply in certain circumstances or to certain information and some exceptions may apply.

 We will require you to verify your identity before responding to any requests to exercise your rights.